stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Video: [How To Monetize Your Website Directory (4 Proven Methods)](https://www.youtube.com/watch?v=wLHdtFL_G28) by Frey Chue
 - Newsletter: Ship Your Directory News (referenced at 3:00–3:03)

-*Highlighted opinions reflect the reviewer's perspective and can be edited to align with your own voice.*
+*Highlighted opinions reflect the reviewer's perspective and not affiliated or endorsed by the video creator.*

 ---